arfianamaulina/arfianamaulina/README.md

-- 👋 Hi, I’m @arfianamaulina
+- 👋 Hi, I’m @arfianamaulinaa
-- 👀 I’m interested in Marketing Communication
+- 👀 I’m working in Marketing Communication field
-- 🌱 I’m currently learning creating Front-End and Data Science
+- 🌱 I’m currently learning any language in Coding
-- 💞️ I’m looking to collaborate on Digital Marketing
+- 💞️ I’m looking to collaborate on Digital Marketing and Projects
 - 📫 How to reach me hello@arfianamaulina.com or linkedin.com/in/arfianamaulina

 <!---